tier4/caret/.github/CONTRIBUTING.md

 ### Create a new issue

-When you create a new issue, [search if an issue already exists](https://github.com/tier4/caret/issues?q=is%3Aissue) and [search FAQ in the document for known issues/solutions](https://tier4.github.io/CARET_doc/main/faq/).
+When you create a new issue, [search FAQ in the document for known issues/solutions](https://tier4.github.io/CARET_doc/main/faq/).

-CARET consists of multi repositories and this repository is a meta repository.
-A new issue should be created in [this meta repository](https://github.com/tier4/caret), unless the issue is explicitly related to a certain repository.
+CARET consists of multi repositories and https://github.com/tier4/caret is a meta repository.
+A new issue should be created in the meta repository, unless the issue is explicitly related to a certain repository.

 ### Solve an issue